 - Sauce.
 I made homemade teriyaki sauce, but you can definitely use a store bought version too.

 - Serving.
 These taste amazing served over rice with chopped green onions and sesame seeds.
-You could also serve them over cooked quinoa or cauliflower rice.
+You could also serve them over cooked quinoa, coconut rice or cauliflower rice.

 More meatball recipes: